Sinister War: Plot

-Part 1

-In Las Vegas, Doctor Strange talks with the demon Mephisto at Hotel Inferno over his part in corrupting Peter Parker's soul.
-Mephisto tells Strange he can only make deals with those willing to offer something in return.
-Meanwhile, Peter and Mary Jane Watson are attending the premiere of MJ's new movie which she worked on with Mysterio under the alias of Cage McKnight.
-(Note: As seen in The Amazing Mary Jane #1–5.)
-Peter is planning to propose to Mary Jane when the movie is over in front of the press and public, but the Savage Six take the opportunity to attack.
-With Carlie Cooper and Harry Lyman as his prisoners, Kindred prepares for his final meeting with Spider-Man.
-Peter switches to Spider-Man to try and protect Mary Jane, who stands her ground against the Tarantula and Spider-Man notes that he barely fought King Cobra.
+In Las Vegas, Doctor Strange talks with Mephisto over his part in corrupting Peter Parker's soul.
+Peter is planning to propose to Mary Jane Watson, but the Savage Six take the opportunity to attack.
 Mysterio comes to Mary Jane's rescue, exposing his identity to Peter and the Savage Six.
-Doctor Octopus then attacks the theater with Electro, Kraven the Hunter, Lizard, and Sandman as Doctor Octopus states to Vulture that they need Mysterio.
-Mary Jane confesses to a concerned Peter that she knew who Mysterio was all along and vouches for him.
+Doctor Octopus then attacks the theater with Electro, Kraven the Hunter, Lizard, and Sandman.
 Mysterio tries to tell Peter that he and Mary Jane's deal with Mephisto is to blame for everything that is presently happening, but Peter is far too distracted by the warring factions.
 Doctor Octopus offers Mysterio the opportunity to join the Sinister Six as long as he helps them capture Mary Jane.
-Mysterio complies and teleports away taking Mary Jane with him while promising her that the "devil will get his due".
-Peter is knocked out by Octavius and awakens in Kindred's lair, where the demon again tortures and taunts him using mirrors containing Mary Jane, Mysterio, and a brutalized Norman Osborn in them.
-As Kindred states that this is now a party, Spider-Man sees villains like Black Ant, Boomerang, Chance, Foreigner, Hydro-Man, Jack O'Lantern, Overdrive, Shocker, the Sinister Syndicate (Beetle, Electro, Lady Octopus, Scorpia, Trapster, and White Rabbit), Slyde, Speed Demon, and Taskmaster racing towards him through the shattered mirrors.
-Back at Hotel Inferno, Strange demands Mephisto undo his deal with Spider-Man, but the demon claims his hands are tied.
-He then offers Strange a chance to "claim" more information as a prize in a game of chance.
+Mysterio complies and teleports away taking Mary Jane with him.
+Peter is knocked out by Octavius and awakens in Kindred's lair, where the demon again tortures and taunts him using mirrors containing Mary Jane, Mysterio, and a brutalized Norman Osborn.